c0c0n3/hAppYard/cocone-backup/README.md

 MD5SUM and size to determine if files are equal.
 (But this is slower and does not update `mtimes` of remote files if they are incorrect as it would normally.)

+Rclone output goes into the `_sync_/log` directory (log files are named after script names), except for the progress update messages which are printed to `stdout`.

 [rclone]: http://rclone.org/